foundry-rs/book/src/reference/config/etherscan.md

 ## Etherscan

 Configuration related to Etherscan, such as API keys.
-This configuration is used in various places by Forge.
+This configuration is used in various places by Spark.

 The `[etherscan]` section is a mapping of keys to Etherscan configuration tables.
 The Etherscan configuration tables hold the following keys: